qompassai/dotfiles/.config/fwupd/bios-settings.d/README.md

 # BIOS Settings

-On supported machines fwupd can enforce BIOS settings policy so that a user's desired settings are configured at bootup and prevent fwupd clients from changing them.

 ## JSON policies

 A policy file can be created using `fwupdmgr`.
 First determine what settings you want to enforce by running: